syncfusion-content/xamarin-docs/Xamarin/SfDataGrid/Columns.md

 {% endhighlight %}

 #GridTextColumn
-Otherthan above all those type(example string) of underlying model obeject, GridTextColumn has been generated.
+Other than above all those type(example string) of underlying model object, GridTextColumn has been generated.

 {% highlight c# %}
 public string FirstName;